dirkleas/rackcloud/README.md

 # rackcloud
-Cloud services for [rackcli](ttps://github.com/dirkleas/rackcli).
-Please review for rationale and use cases (e.g. how to make your [VCV Rack](https://github.com/VCVRack/Rack) workflow even more awesome!).
+Cloud services for [rackcli](https://github.com/dirkleas/rackcli), please review for rationale and use cases (e.g. how to make your [VCV Rack](https://github.com/VCVRack/Rack) workflow even more awesome!).